ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/expert-training.md

 ### 1.1.2 Recognition of templates

 Anders Ericsson's research explains how experts in various fields acquire skills.
 However, a critical question arises: what exactly are they learning?
-Let's explore the essence of their skills.
+Let us explore the essence of their skills.

 In the late 1990s, [Fernand Gobe](https://en.wikipedia.org/wiki/Fernand_Gobet) and Peter Lane developed the cognitive architecture CHREST (Chunk Hierarchies and REtrieval STructures).
 This model illustrates human cognitive processes.
 It explains how individuals perceive, process, and remember information.